Table of Contents

 Teenage is the most misunderstood age among humankind.
 At this period, i.e., 13-19, we possess a lot of energy as a form of potential energy which, if used in a better way, can lead you to live your middle age magnificently.
 During this age, we explore many hobbies, develop many dreams that we aspire to live.
 But nothing is permanent during this age.
 In most cases, the hobbies you acquire in this age group are merely a buzzword that hits your brain.
 One must be very careful during this period.
-This period has the power to uplift you or age after 19 in the age to act upon whatever you have learned.
+This period has the power to uplift you or degrade you.

-The most common question teenagers have, “Can I do something from now so that when I grow up, I have a good passive income source?“
+The most common question teenagers have is: “Can I do something from now so that when I grow up, I can have a good passive income source?“

 The answer to this is, “Yes, you can learn to invest.
 You can become an Intelligent Investor, and that does not require dead serious efforts to do so.”